-PROGRAM LOADING:
+PROGRAM LOADING

-ACCT-MOV-3 Students will demonstrate the ability to load programs into the controller.
+ACCT-MOVI-3.
+Students will demonstrate the ability to identify and load programs into the controller.

 - a.
 Describe the methods available to load programs into a controller. - b.
 Manually load a program into the controller explaining each function and what the machine reaction should be. - c.
-Demonstrate the setting of the origin point. - d.
-Compute the feeds and speeds to establish values for the "F" and "S" words. - e.
+Identify the major functions of a postprocessor. - d.
+Demonstrate the setting of the origin point. - e.
+Compute the feeds and speeds to establish values for the "F" and "S" words. - f.
 Complete math calculations necessary to write a toolpath.